This post may contain affiliate links which help support Zestuous.

 Pupusas from Zestuous

-As my stomach growled and I neared Jack in the Box, I noticed a restaurant that said Salvadorian and Mexican food.
-I had never tried Salvadorian food, but I knew that this place probably had the decent taco I was craving.
+One day, I was craving tacos.
+Not Taco Bell tacos, but real heart and soul authentic tacos.
+As I drove the streets looking for a taco truck, I noticed a restaurant that said Salvadoran and Mexican food.
+I had never tried Salvadoran food, but I knew that this place probably had the decent taco I was craving.

 On the chalkboard by the register, they had a daily special that had tacos, so I placed my order.
 As I waited, I read through the picturesque menu.
 I pulled out my phone and began to look up some of the unfamiliar menu items.